Operator theory and function theory in Drury-Arveson space and its quotients: The curvature invariant of a contractive Hilbert module

-The following theorem of J. Gleason, S. Richter and C. Sundberg exhibits the curvature invariant as the index of a Fredholm tuple (for more details on spectral theory and Fredholm theory of commuting $d$-tuples, see the chapter on multi-parameter spectral theory by V. M\"{u}ller in this Handbook).
+The following theorem of Gleason, Richter and Sundberg exhibits the curvature invariant as the index of a Fredholm tuple (for more details on spectral theory and Fredholm theory of commuting $d$-tuples, see the chapter on Taylor functional calculus by M\"{u}ller \cite{Mu25} in this reference work).

 \begin{theorem}[\cite{GRS05}, Theorem 4.5] Let $T$ be a pure $d$-contraction of finite rank.
 Denote the essential spectrum of $T$ by $\sigma_e(T)$.
 Then $\sigma_e(T) \cap \mb{B}_d$ is contained in an analytic variety, and for all $\lambda \in \mb{B}_d \setminus \sigma_e(T)$ the tuple $T - \lambda = (T_1 - \lambda_1, \ldots, T_d - \lambda_d)$ is Fredholm, and